Pure non-Markovian evolutions: Timing of information backflows

 An evolution $\mL$ is Markovian if and only if $T^\Lambda=+\infty$.
 Indeed, all the noise applied by the evolution is not necessary for the later evolution to be physical.
 Markovian evolutions can be interpreted as sequences of noisy independent operations.
 Indeed, the dynamics between any two times the evolution is represented by a (noisy) CPTP map.
-We consider as trivial those evolutions that are unitary at all times, namely that can be simulated with a closed quantum system.
 Below we show that a finite value of $\TL\geq 0$ implies the evolution to have non-CPTP intermediate maps and therefore to be non-Markovian.
 From now on, by $T^\Lambda\geq 0$ we mean $T^\Lambda\in [0,\infty)$.
-Hence, the time $\TL$ can be used to classify quantum evolutions: $T^\Lambda=+\infty$: Markovian (M); $T^\Lambda \in [0,+\infty)$: non-Markovian (NM); $T^\Lambda \in (0,+\infty)$: noisy non-Markovian (NNM) and $T^\Lambda=0$: pure non-Markovian (PNM).
-The last class is the main topic studied in this work.
-Finally, the following results clarify the role of $\TL$ (proofs in Appendix \ref{lemma123}): \begin{lemma} Conditions (A), (B) and (C) are simultaneously satisfied at time $T$ if and only if $T\in [0,\TL]$.
+Hence, the time $\TL$ can be used to classify quantum evolutions as follows: \begin{itemize} \item Markovian: $T^\Lambda=+\infty$; \item Noisy non-Markovian (NNM): $T^\Lambda \in (0,+\infty)$; \item Pure non-Markovian (PNM): $T^\Lambda=0$. \end{itemize} Finally, the following results clarify the role of $\TL$ (proofs in Appendix \ref{lemma123}): \begin{lemma} Conditions (A), (B) and (C) are simultaneously satisfied at time $T$ if and only if $T\in [0,\TL]$.
 If (A) is violated at time $T$, (B) is violated at a strictly earlier time. \end{lemma} \begin{lemma} Any non-Markovian evolution $\mL$ has non-CPTP intermediate maps $V_{T,\TL+\epsilon}$ for one or more final times $T>\TL$ and infinitesimal values of $\epsilon >0$.
-If $V_{t,s}$ is a non-CPTP intermediate map of $\mL$, then $\TL<s$. \end{lemma}
+If $V_{t,s}$ is non-CPTP, then $\TL<s$. \end{lemma}

-We want $\tau^\Lambda$ to represent the first time when the instantaneous information flow inverts its direction back to the system.
-Hence, we focus on the earliest time such that the intermediate map $V_{T+\epsilon,T}$ is non-CPTP for infinitesimal $\epsilon>0$:
+We follow by defining $\tau^\Lambda$ as the time when information begins to be instantaneously retrieved from the environment.
+Hence, it is defined by the earliest time when $V_{T+\epsilon,T}$ is non-CPTP for infinitesimal $\epsilon>0$:

-We can say that $\tau^\Lambda$ defines when instantaneous non-Markovian phenomena begins as it is the earliest time when an infinitesimal intermediate map is non-CPTP and information is instantaneously retrieved from the environment.

-The time intervals with the earliest initial time such that the corresponding intermediate maps are non-CPTP are of the form $[\TL+\epsilon,t]$ (see Lemma \ref{lemma4}).
-We define $t^{\Lambda}$ to be the earliest final time $t$ such that this intermediate map is non-CPTP:
+The time intervals with the earliest initial time such that the corresponding intermediate maps are non-CPTP are of the form $[\TL+\epsilon,t]$ (see Lemma~\ref{lemma4}).
+We define $t^{\Lambda}$ to be the earliest final time $t$ such that the corresponding intermediate map is non-CPTP: